 Alissa is currently on sabbatical at Oxford University, United Kingdom where she is completing her DPhil on ulcerative colitis.
 Alissa is the lead author of “Case Histories in Gastroenterology and Hepatology” published by the Oxford University Press, has many journal publications, is reviewer for a number of medical journals, speaks regularly at medical conferences and has several current and ongoing research projects.

-Andre Wierzbicki has over 15 years of international experience in corporate finance, corporate advisory, banking and law.
-He commenced his career as a corporate lawyer at Allens Arthur Robinson and subsequently at the Sydney firm of Gilbert + Tobin.
+Andre Wierzbicki has 20 years of international experience in corporate finance, banking and law.
+He commenced his career as an M&A lawyer at Allens Arthur Robinson in Sydney (now part of Linklaters).

 Richard Gearry is a Consultant Gastroenterologist at Christchurch Hospital and Professor of Medicine at the University of Otago, Christchurch in New Zealand.
 Richard has undergraduate degrees in Medicine (1995) and a PhD (2006) from the University of Otago and has completed Fellowships at Box Hill Hospital in Melbourne and St Mark’s Hospital in London.

 Richard has published widely in the field of luminal gastroenterology, particularly inflammatory bowel disease, is on the Editorial Board and Grant review boards of regional and international journals and funding bodies.
 He is a Medical Advisor to Crohn’s and Colitis NZ, Medical Director of the New Zealand Nutrition Foundation and a Trustee of the Bowel and Liver Trust and the Christchurch Gastroenterology Research Trust.